 The data also shows that loyalty transactions are picking-up again as lockdown restrictions start to ease, especially in New Zealand and Australia.

-A graph showing stamp redemptions in New Zealand (left) compared to Australia during the same period (right).
+A graph showing stamp redemptions in New Zealand (top) compared to Australia during the same period (bottom).

 Cafe data vs lockdown policies